 Shortly after receiving his degree in dance from the University of Minnesota – Twin Cities, and performing internationally, Mathew founded his own non-profit dance company, ARENA DANCES, in 1995.
 His practices are profoundly inspired by music, architecture, self-expression, and an ongoing collaboration with dancer’s opposition of distal extremes while pushing the edges of space within the body’s potential.
 ARENA serves as the vehicle for his body of work and provides young, aging and underserved segments of the Twin Cities community with opportunities to experience the transformative power of dance.

-Mathew’s work has garnered praise in the Twin Cities and beyond.
-He has created commissioned works for companies such as Minnesota Dance Theater, Cleveland Repertory Co., aTrek Dance and Zenon Dance Company.
-He was the Bates Festival choreographer (2001), received the Sage Award for Outstanding Performance (2005) and won the McKnight Choreographers Fellowship (2005).
+Mathew’s choreographic and creative work has garnered praise in the Twin Cities and beyond.
+He has set numerous commissioned works for universities, colleges, and companies such as Minnesota Dance Theatre, Cleveland Repertory Co., aTrek Dance, and Zenon Dance Company.
+He has been named as the Bates Dance Festival’s choreographer (2001), received the Sage Award for Outstanding Performance (2005), and was awarded the distinguished McKnight Fellowship for Choreographers (2005).
 In 2008, Dance Magazine named him as one of their “25 to Watch.”

 Mathew founded The Arena in 2021—a community movement center offering affordable movement classes for all ages, pre-professional and professional workshops & intensives, and community gatherings, all in support of the moving arts in a bustling urban location.
 Janczewski is a specialized teaching artist at The Arena in addition to ARENA DANCES’ DanceON program for K-12 Minneapolis and St. Paul Public Schools.